-Effectiveness is a more direct indicator of what good a donation could do, as compared to efficiency, but it is also harder to quantify (Caviola, Faulmüller, Everett, Savulescu, & Kahane, 2014; Singer, 2015).
+Effectiveness (versus efficiency) is a more direct indicator of the positive impact of a doantion, but it is also harder to quantify (Caviola, Faulmüller, Everett, Savulescu, & Kahane, 2014; Singer, 2015).
 Efficiency can be calculated based on tax records of revenues and overhead costs, and several websites rate charities based on this information (e.g., Charity Navigator and GuideStar).
-Still, a donor wishing to do the most good should weight efficiency against the indirect benefits of “inefficient” charity spending (e.g. fundraisers increasing a charity’s revenue), and s/he should consider that new donations may not generate the same result as earlier ones (see e.g., Steinberg & Morris, 2010).
-As such, some scholars argue that efficiency-oriented donors focus on the wrong arithmetic (e.g., Singer, 2015; Steinberg, 1986).
-Nevertheless, efficiency evaluations still involve arithmetic thinking about donations and both efficiency and effectiveness imply more help from a donated amount when everything else is equal.
-Thus, a numerate donor could be expected to consider information about efficiency and effectiveness, when other factors are statistically or experimentally kept constant.
+However, a donor wishing to do the most good should also consider the indirect benefits of “inefficient” charity spending (e.g. fundraisers increasing a charity’s revenue).
+Furthermore, new (“marginal”) donations may generate different results as earlier ones (see e.g., Steinberg & Morris, 2010).
+Thus, some scholars argue that efficiency-oriented donors typically focus on the wrong arithmetic (e.g., Singer, 2015; Steinberg, 1986).
+Nevertheless efficiency and effectiveness evaluations both involve numerical thinking, and both (if correctly specified) are informative about the impact per dollar donated when everything else is equal.
+Thus, a numerate donor who cares about impact should consider both types of information when other factors are kept constant.
 But do they?

-The empirical findings addressing that question are mixed.
-A number of correlational studies suggest that more efficient charities receive more donations (for a review, see Bekkers & Wiepking, 2011).
-Such an association could be due to confounds, however, such as the size and familiarity of a charity.
+The empirical findings are mixed.
+While several correlational studies suggest that more efficient charities receive more donations (for a review, see Bekkers & Wiepking, 2011, this association could be due to confounds, such as the size and familiarity of a charity.
 Big charities often have a smaller overhead costs (e.g., Bowman, 2006), and there are many reasons why they generate more donations.
 Some work further suggests that changes in charity ratings lead to changes in charity revenues (e.g., Gordon, Knock, & Neely, 2009; Yörük, 2016), but it is unclear if this is driven by efficiency evaluations per se.
-For instance, people might respond to various stars given to a charity without much thought about what those stars represent.
+For instance, people might respond to the number of stars given to a charity without deeply considering what these stars represent.

-In lab experiments it has been shown that people favor efficient charities in forced choice questions, especially when the contrasts are very clear (0% vs 50% overhead; Gneezy, Keenan, & Gneezy, 2014).
-Yet, other studies show that people mainly attend to efficiency information as a potential excuse for not to donate (Exley, 2016), and peoples’ beliefs about effectiveness are colored by subjective preferences (Berman, Barasch, Levine, & Small, 2018).
-Overall, there is more evidence that people give based on a subjective sense of making a difference (e.g., when they can help a charity across the finish line with a fundraising goal; Cryder, Loewenstein, & Scheines, 2013; Cryder, Loewenstein, & Seltman, 2013) than objective metrics of charity efficiency or effectiveness.
+Some lab experiments provide evidence that people favor efficient charities in forced choice questions, especially when the contrasts are very clear (0% vs 50% overhead; Gneezy, Keenan, & Gneezy, 2014).
+Yet, other studies suggest that people attend to efficiency information as a potential excuse for not to donate (Exley, 2016), and beliefs about effectiveness are colored by subjective preferences (Berman, Barasch, Levine, & Small, 2018).
+Further evidence suggests that people give based on a subjective sense of making a difference (e.g., when they can help a charity across the finish line with a fundraising goal; Cryder, Loewenstein, & Scheines, 2013; Cryder, Loewenstein, & Seltman, 2013) rather than based on objective metrics of charity efficiency or effectiveness.

-Field experiments suggest that most donors will not contribute more when they are informed (versus not informed) about either charity efficiency (Parsons, 2007), or effectiveness (Karlan & Wood, 2017).
-Karlan and Wood (2017) did find that those who had previously donated large amounts gave more when they received effectiveness information, but the reason for this effect is unclear.
-For example, it could be due to large/frequent donors experiencing a greater pressure to donate in light of (any) new positive information.
+Field experiments suggest that overall, donors do contribute more when they are informed (versus not informed) about either charity efficiency (Parsons, 2007), or effectiveness (Karlan & Wood, 2017).
+While Karlan and Wood (2017) did find that those who had previously donated large amounts gave more when they received effectiveness information (and Parsons found similar for prior donors), the reason for this effect is unclear.
+For example, large/frequent donors may experience a greater pressure to donate in light of (any) new positive information.
 Indeed, the compliance literature suggests that people who have already committed to pay for something are more easily persuaded in a later stage to pay more for the same thing (see e.g., Cialdini & Goldstein, 2004; Cialdini & Griskevicius, 2010).